localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 ## Introduction

 EC2 (Elastic Compute Cloud) is a fundamental service within Amazon Web Services (AWS) that provides scalable and flexible virtual computing resources.
 EC2 enables users to effortlessly launch and manage virtual servers, commonly referred to as instances.
 Users can create diverse computing environments tailored to specific needs by encompassing a wide array of configurations, enabling users to select the desired combination of computing power, memory, storage, and networking capabilities.

 LocalStack supports a mock implementation of EC2 via the Community offering while a fully-emulated implementation is available in the Pro/Team offering, allowing you to use the EC2 APIs in your local environment to create and manage your EC2 instances.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/), which provides information on the extent of EC2's integration with LocalStack.

 ## Getting started

 This guide is designed for users new to EC2 and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

 Start your LocalStack container using your preferred method.
 We will demonstrate how to create an EC2 instance that runs a simple Python web server on port 8000 with the AWS CLI.

 {{< alert title="Note" >}}
-Docker Desktop on macOS doesn't expose the bridge network hence SSH access to the instance is not possible.
+Docker Desktop on macOS does not expose the bridge network hence SSH access to the instance is not possible.
 You can however follow the steps below to test the setup of the EC2 instance.
 You also need to use LocalStack Pro/Team to test the setup of the EC2 instance, since it uses [Docker backend](#docker-backend) to emulate EC2 instances.
 {{< /alert >}}

 ### Create a Key Pair

 To create a key pair, you can use the [`CreateKeyPair`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateKeyPair.html) API.
 Run the following command to create the key pair and pipe the output to a file named `key.pem`:

 {{< command >}}
 $ awslocal ec2 create-key-pair \